-I step back slowly and the slack between us tightens.
-Still holding the lines, his fist inches up.
-When I see the lines are cutting into my wings I STOP!
+I step back slowly and the lines between us tighten.
+Still holding on, his fist inches up.
+When I see the lines are cutting into my wings, I stop.

 We stand perfectly still, staring at each other.
-He with his fist up gripping the lines — me with my hands out clutching my wings.
-One wrong move — My wings will be shredded!
+He with his fist up, gripping the lines — me with my hands out, clutching my wings.
+One wrong move and my wings will be shredded!

 I can finally see his face.

 And in a slow moving horror I helplessly watch.
 Watch as I start to laugh out loud (me laughing at me).
-Watch as my fist yanks down hard on the lines.
-Watch as I step through the gate without looking back, but still laughing, laughing, laughing as the wind picks up the Isopor pieces — the infinite Isopor pieces — and scatters them all to the heavens.
+Watch as my fist slowly rises up, then quickly jerks down.
+Watch as I step through the gate without looking back, but still laughing, laughing, laughing — as the wind picks up the pieces — the infinite Isopor pieces — and scatters them all to the heavens.